Medicaid & CHIP

 How to Learn More and to Apply

 Each state's Medicaid program covers different benefits, and has different rules for eligibility.
 As a result of the ACA, many states calculate income to determine eligibility in a different way than they did before 2014 and some states offer Medicaid to more people now.
-So, if someone was previously determined ineligible for Medicaid, he or she may want to consider reapplying.
+So, if someone was previously determined ineligible for Medicaid, he or she should consider reapplying.

 The Health Insurance Marketplace in each state offers a single application to determine whether a person is eligible for Medicaid or eligible for help purchasing private health insurance through the Marketplace.
 For more information on the Health Insurance Marketplaces, visit www.healthcare.gov or call 1-800-318-2596.
 See our fact sheet on the Health Insurance Marketplaces at www.diabetes.org/HealthInsuranceMarketplaces.